 Satisfactory Academic Progress (SAP) Evaluation To determine student financial aid eligibility, Satisfactory Academic Progress (SAP) is evaluated at the midpoint of the program and aligns with the students' payment periods.
-The Medical Assisting and Medical Assisting Blended programs are 53 week programs with 40.40 financial aid credits and the Dental Assisting and Dental Assisting Blended programs are 50 week programs with 38.00 financial aid credits.
+The Medical Assisting and Medical Assisting Blended programs are 53 week programs with 40.40 financial aid credits and the Dental Assisting and Dental Assisting Blended

+Dental Assisting and Dental Assisting Blended programs are 50 week programs with 38.00 financial aid credits.
 These programs are credit hour programs with two payment periods.
 Medical Assisting and Medical Assisting Blended students are evaluated for SAP at the completion of 26.5 weeks and 20.20 financial aid credits.
 Dental Assisting and Dental Assisting Blended students are evaluated for SAP at the completion of 25 weeks and 19.00 financial aid credits.
 The Massage Therapy program is a 44 week, 792 clock hour program with two payment periods.
 Massage Therapy students are evaluated for SAP at the end of 22 weeks and 396 clock hours.

 At the midpoint when students are evaluated for SAP, students must have successfully completed at least 67% of attempted courses.
 To be considered meeting SAP at the evaluation, Medical Assisting and Medical Assisting Blended students must have completed no less than 13.53 financial aid credits and Dental Assisting and Dental Assisting Blended students must have completed no less than 12.73 financial aid credits.
-Massage Therapy students are enrolled in a clock hour program and must complete at least 265.32 out of the 396 clock hours at the SAP evaluation.